Uniswap/redux-multicall/src/test/README.md

-# Test
+# Test App

-A basic react + redux app to test usage of Multicall.
+A basic react + redux app to test realistic usage of Multicall.
+See `App.test.tsx` for details.